yunzhewong/ALEX-Capstone-2024/README.md

 I run it using the Windows Subsystem for Linux (WSL)

-As of 18/02/24, launch has two options
+As of 24/02, launch gazebo sim by doing the following:
-1. Enter the launch folder and run > ros2 launch model.launch.py

-This launches the robot model in RViz for visualisation of the model

-2. Or: Enter the launch folder and run > ros2 launch gazebo.launch.py
+Enter the launch folder and run > ros2 launch gazebo.launch.py

+There is a camera topic as well, add a camera to RVIZ to visualise

 This launches the robot model in Gazebo for simulation of the joints